Restrictive Covenants Questionnaire

 - Must you submit building plans to your municipality or development association for approval before you build?

-- Is there a height limitation imposed on your property in order to protect your neighbors' view?
+- Is there a height limitation imposed on your property to protect your neighbors' views?

-- Do you need a permit before you add-on or re-roof?
+- Do you need a permit before you re-roof or build an addition?

-- If you want to install a pool, are you allowed to choose to put it above-ground or in-ground?
-If it is above-ground pool, are you required to surround it with a certain type of fence?
+- If you want to install a swimming pool, can you put it in-ground versus above-ground?
+If it's an above-ground pool, are you required to surround it with a particular type of fence?

 - Are you allowed to dig a well for irrigation purposes?

-- Are you responsible for controlling weeds, mowing your lawn, and landscaping according to certain standards?
+- Are you responsible for controlling weeds, mowing your lawn, and landscaping according to specific standards?

 - How many cats or dogs is too many?
-Are you allowed to keep pets other than cats and dogs?
+Are you allowed to keep types of animals other than cats and dogs?

 - Is your home office allowed?
-Are there restrictions about the kind of home-based business you may have?
+Are there restrictions about the type of business you may conduct?

 - Is there a prohibition against storing motor vehicles on your property?